 People living in London did not need or want a car.
 Countries could build underground and where convenient, overground.
 And in Adelaide, our own city, the tram found a new lease of life.
 It was extended and now has a inner city loop to cover the last mile.

-The second among change in travel trends was the rise of budget airlines for bringing in more people into the travel mix.
+The second is the rise and penetration of budget airlines in bringing in more people into the travel mix.
 This is another aspect of travels trends that is fascinating to follow.

 Thirdly train and rail technology has had a renaissance with the Chinese leading as well as the French and Japanese.
 The French as recently as May 2023 forbidding air travel for less than two-and-half hours.
 So it back to trains.
 Great move for the environment.